netdata/netdata/collectors/cups.plugin/README.md

 `cups.plugin` collects Common Unix Printing System (CUPS) metrics.

+## Prerequisites

+This plugin needs a running local CUPS daemon (`cupsd`).
+This plugin does not need any configuration.

 ## Charts

 `cups.plugin` provides one common section `destinations` and one section per destination.